ringcentral/engage-voice-api-docs/docs/basics/auth-legacy.md

 In the above request, you may use the auth token or API token the `X-Auth-Token` header for the user who's token is getting deleted (including the token for delete itself), or that of any parent user of the user who owns the API token for delete.

-## Example Engage Voice API Call
+## Example RingCX API Call

-The following is an example Engage Voice API Call using a RingCentral Engage Access Token.
+The following is an example RingCX API Call using a RingCentral Engage Access Token.

 ```http
 GET https://portal.vacd.biz/api/v1/admin/users